opennms-forge/onms-k8s-poc/README.md

 * A single instance of OpenNMS Core (backend) for centralized monitoring running ALEC in standalone mode (if enabled).
   OpenNMS doesn't support distributed mode, meaning the `StatefulSet` cannot have more than one replica.

-* Multiple instances of read-only OpenNMS UI (frontend).
+* [Optional] Multiple instances of read-only OpenNMS UI (frontend).
   * Must be stateless (unconfigurable).
   * The `Deployment` must work with multiple replicas.
   * Any configuration change goes to the core server.

-* Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the OpenNMS UI service when available.
-  When UI instances are not present, the OpenNMS Helm data sources would point to the OpenNMS Core service.

-* Multiple instances of Sentinel to handle Flows (requires Elasticsearch as an external dependency).
+* [Optional] Multiple instances of Sentinel to handle Flows (requires Elasticsearch as an external dependency).
   * When Sentinels are present, `Telemetryd` would be disabled on the OpenNMS Core instance.

-* A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
+* [Optional] A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
   * Only required when having dedicated OpenNMS UI instances; otherwise, the default `StorageClass` is used (for example, for Google Cloud, it would be `standard` based on `kubernetes.io/gce-pd`.)
   * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
   * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).
 Check [here](https://github.com/kubernetes-sigs/gcp-filestore-csi-driver/blob/master/docs/kubernetes/fsgroup.md) for more information.
   * Keep in mind that the minimum size of a Google Filestore instance is 1TB.
   * Keep in mind that a new PVC will be in place if the environment gets recreated, meaning new Filestore instances.

-* A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances.
+* A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances if applies.

-* A shared volume for the core configuration files, mounted as read-only on the UI instances.
+* A shared volume for the core configuration files, mounted as read-only on the UI instances if applies.
   The purpose is to share configuration across all the OpenNMS instances (i.e., `users.xml`, `groups.xml`, among others).

+* Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the OpenNMS UI service when available.
+  When UI instances are not present, the OpenNMS Helm data sources would point to the OpenNMS Core service.

 * `Secrets` to store the credentials, certificates and truststores.